Setting up a test intranet environment to run parallel with your production environment provides the following benefits:

 It's possible to set up a test environment on the same server as the production installation.
 However, this can cause problems for upgrades and serves as a potential for your production installation to become contaminated with test data.
 As a result, this is not recommended.

-However, if you must set up a test environment on the same server as your production installation, contact Support for assistance before proceeding.
+However, if you must set up a test environment on the same server as your production installation, before proceeding contact Support for assistance at support@intranetConnections.com.

-Once the test environment has been set up and you can log into it there is an additional step that must be followed.
-The Web Services task will need to be disabled on the test server.
+Once the test environment has been set up and you can log into it, it's important to disable the Web Services task on the test server so your production environment continues to report accurate data.
 The steps to accomplish this are:

-- From the Intranet go to the Admin page
+- In the intranet test environment, go to the Admin area

-- Under the Web Services task deselect the checkbox to disable the task
+- In the Web Services area, deselect the only checkbox to disable the task (i.e. near the top of Web Services, STATUS should now say PAUSED)

-Add a message box widget to the home page of the test site to denote it as a test site.
-This also serves as a test to ensure everything is configured correctly and there is no cross-contamination of data between production and test servers.
+Add a message box widget to the Home Page of the test site or set a completely distinct theme to denote it as a test site.
+This also serves as a test to ensure everything is configured correctly and there's no cross-contamination of data between production and test servers.